block42-blockchain-company/thornode-telegram-bot/README.md

 Open `variables.env` file and set
 - `TELEGRAM_BOT_TOKEN` to your Telegram Bot Token obtained from BotFather.
-- `NODE_IP` to any IP you want to monitor.
-Leave `NODE_IP=localhost` to monitor your own local Node.
+- `THORCHAIN_NODE_IP` to any IP you want to monitor.
+Leave `THORCHAIN_NODE_IP=localhost` to monitor your own local Node.
-If you don't know any IP, set `NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .
+If you don't know any IP, set `THORCHAIN_NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .

 Install `docker` and `docker-compose` and run: